peregrineshahin/Approvers/approvers.md

 We recognized early on the importance of combining domain-specific knowledge with general development skills.

-<...>
-### Search
+### Search Features

-### Time Managment
+Due to size limitations, we determined that the most effective strategy for our team was to include four fundamental search features.
+These features significantly shaped the parameters of our chess engine later on, distinguishing it from conventional engines, generally because these hurt the performance in long time controls:

+- Short Time Control (STC) Elo Gainer Optimization – This technique skips root depths at odd plies in Iterative Deepening, a method initially discovered by Shahin while working on Stockfish.
+- STC Fail-High Handling – A strategy that moves on to the next root node in the event of a fail-high, originally discovered in the early days of Stockfish.
+- Quiescence Search Time Checking – An STC optimization that improves performance in Stockfish-clone engines by monitoring time even during Quiescence Search.
+This was also identified by Shahin during his previous work on Stockfish.
+- Sudden Death Time Control Optimization – A technique developed by the Stockfish team, which scales the Move-To-Go (MTG) parameter dynamically as time control approaches its limit.

+Interestingly, we discovered that implementing certain well-known Short Time Control (STC) optimizations, which require a complete retuning of the engine’s hyperparameters, enabled us to incorporate established Very Long Long Time Control (VVLTC) optimizations — techniques that typically do not function under STC conditions!

 ### Evaluation

-For evaluation, we introduced NNUE with a pretty straightforward NNUE architecture adopted in different forms in the chess community
+For evaluation, we introducd NNUE with a pretty straightforward NNUE architecture adopted in different forms in the chess community — (768x1hm -> 64)x1 -> 1x8.
-— (768x1hm -> 64)x1 -> 1x8 — 1 hidden layer with 768 features (2 colors \* 6 piece types \* 64 squares) with implementation-specific modifications:

-- Horizontal king mirroring: inputs are flipped along the vertical axis, i.e., a1 becomes h1, b1 becomes g1, etc., based on the position of the friendly king.
+- 768 input features with horizontal king mirroring.
+Inputs are flipped along the vertical axis, i.e., a1 becomes h1, b1 becomes g1, etc., based on the position of the friendly king.
+- 1 hidden layer with 64 neurons with Squared Clipped Rectified Linear Unit (SCReLU) activation function f(x) = min(max(x, 0), 1)^2.
-- 8 output buckets based on the number of pieces left on the board: (piece_count - 2) / 4.
+- 8 output buckets (a layer stack), selected based on the number of pieces remaining on the board (piece_count - 2) / 4.
-- SCReLU (Squared Clipped Rectified Linear Unit) activation function: f(x) = min(max(x, 0), 1)^2.
+- It outputs a single number, representing an evaluation of a node in the engine's internal units.

 The network training involves 3-stages of progressive training, with each stage restarting from the previous one with modifications, finally followed by an SPSA session.
 For the full training configuration, see [training/config.rs](https://github.com/peregrineshahin/Approvers/blob/main/training/config.rs)